This Week’s theme is: our most anticipated releases for the summer of 2020

 Engagement and Espionage

-‘Engagement and Espionage’ is the first book in the Solving for Pie: Cletus and Jenn Mysteries series, is a full-length cozy mystery, and is a spin-off of Penny Reid’s Winston Brothers series.
+‘Engagement and Espionage’ are the first book in the Solving for Pie: Cletus and Jenn Mysteries series is a full-length cozy mystery and is a spin-off of Penny Reid’s Winston Brothers series.
 This novel is best read after ‘Beard Science,’ Winston Brothers #3.

 I read the Knitting in the City series and loved it!
 So much so that I started my own knitting group.
-Even though I enjoy the In Death series (J.D Robb) which is a mystery series, I’m not generally a fan of mystery novels.
+Even though I enjoy the In Death series (J.D Robb), a mystery series, I’m not generally a fan of mystery novels.
 So I’m on the fence about this one, even though I love Penny Reid.

 Nick Bell?
 Not extraordinary.
 But being the most popular fanfiction writer in the Extraordinaries fandom is a superpower, right?

 After a chance encounter with Shadow Star, Nova City’s mightiest hero (and Nick’s biggest crush), Nick sets out to make himself extraordinary.
 And he’ll do it with or without the reluctant help of Seth Gray, Nick’s best friend (and maybe the love of his life).

 I read TJ Klune’s Bear, Otter and the Kid Series (still reading, actually) and am enjoying it immensely.
 I also like fanfiction, so Nick being a fanfiction writer, is intriguing.

 Four sisters have become queens, rulers of all that Aerthlan’s two moons embrace.
 The last sister will forge her own path . . .

 This is the final book of the series, and I’m super excited to see how it ends.
 This romantic pairing has been teased from the get-go, and I can’t wait!!
 I shipped them so hard.